Amazon Alexa

-In September 2019, Amazon launched many new devices achieving many records while competing with the world's smart home industry.
-The new Echo Studio became the first smart speaker with 360 sound and Dolby sound.
-Other new devices included an Echo dot with a clock behind the fabric, a new third-generation Amazon Echo, Echo Show 8, a plug-in Echo device, Echo Flex, Alexa built-in wireless earphones, Echo buds, Alexa built-in spectacles, Echo frames, an Alexa built-in Ring, and Echo Loop as well as the Echo Show generation.

 History

-Alexa was developed out of a predecessor named Ivona which was invented in Poland, inspired by 2001: A Space Odyssey and bought by Amazon in 2013.
-In November 2014, Amazon announced Alexa alongside the Echo.
-Alexa was inspired by the computer voice and conversational system on board the Starship Enterprise in science fiction TV series and movies, beginning with Star Trek: The Original Series and Star Trek: The Next Generation.
+Alexa was developed out of a predecessor named Ivona which was invented in Poland, inspired by the film 2001: A Space Odyssey and bought by Amazon in 2013.
+On November 6, 2014, Amazon announced Alexa alongside the Echo.
 Amazon developers chose the name Alexa because it has a hard consonant with the X, which helps it be recognized with higher precision.
 They have said the name is reminiscent of the Library of Alexandria, which was also used by Amazon Alexa Internet for the same reason.
 In June 2015, Amazon announced the Alexa Fund, a program that would invest in companies making voice control skills and technologies.
 The US$200 million fund has invested in companies including Jargon, Ecobee, Orange Chef, Scout Alarm, Garageio, Toymail, MARA, and Mojio.
 In 2016, the Alexa Prize was announced to further advance the technology.

 In January 2017, the first Alexa Conference took place in Nashville, Tennessee, an independent gathering of the worldwide community of Alexa developers and enthusiasts.
 Follow up conferences went under the name Project Voice and featured keynote speakers such as Amazon's Head of Education for Alexa, Paul Cutsinger.
 At the Amazon Web Services Re: Invent conference in Las Vegas, Amazon announced Alexa for Business and the ability for app developers to have paid add-ons to their skills.
 In May 2018, Amazon announced it would include Alexa in 35,000 new homes built by Lennar.